philippmoritzer/bd-ml-project/README.md

 ## Goals
 The purpose of this project is to process a large amount of time series data.
 The data is stored using a NoSQL approach with InfluxDB.
 A Grafana Dashboard is constructed to visualize the data, and appropriate visualisation tools are employed.
 The data will be parsed using
 Python and processed to InfluxDB using functional programming in combination with the Python client library provided by InfluxDB.
+Using Flux a classification will be done on the existing dataset.

 ## The data - Movebank: Animal tracking